AshtonDWise/AshtonDWise/README.md

 ### Just a little about me
 I am a current student at Auburn University pursuing my undergrad in software engineering.

 - Take a look at my coursework below!
+(Coming Soon...
+I have to find it all)
 - If you have any suggestions on my projects let me know!